stefanch/sGDML/README.md

 **_NOTE:_**  PyTorch must be installed with GPU support, otherwise the CPU is used.
 However, we recommend performing CPU calculations without PyTorch for optimal performance.

+## Authors

+* Stefan Chmiela
+* Jan Hermann

+We appreciate and welcome contributions and would like to thank the following people for participating in this project:

+* Huziel Sauceda
+* Igor Poltavsky
+* Luis Galvez
+* Danny Panknin
+* Grégory Fonseca

 ## References

 * [1] Chmiela, S., Tkatchenko, A., Sauceda, H. E., Poltavsky, I., Schütt, K. T., Müller, K.-R.,